PART TEN: PAYMENTS AND COLLECTION

 Collection of tax in special cases

-194. (a) If the Assessing Officer has reason to suspect that the tax on a certain
+194. (a) If the Assessing Officer has reason to suspect that the tax on a

 income will not be collected because a certain person intends to leave